• Skip to primary navigation

 For any content issues please Contact Us.

-If your child was diagnosed with cerebral palsy, and if you suspect medical negligence, contact a qualified New Mexico cerebral palsy lawyer to help you understand your legal rights.
+Contact a qualified New Mexico cerebral palsy lawyer if your child was diagnosed with cerebral palsy.
 A lawyer with the right expertise can give you a promising chance of winning a medical malpractice case.
 An experienced attorney can also help disabled children who have been discriminated against.

-Why You Need a New Mexico Cerebral Palsy Lawyer
+Why Do I Need a New Mexico Cerebral Palsy Lawyer?

 If your child was a victim of medical negligence, you need a lawyer to help you stay informed of your rights.
 They can explain the laws regarding malpractice and disabilities and guide your decisions as you figure out what to do next.